 Over the past year we have partnered with housing providers to support tenants as they move into purpose-built SDA apartments in mainstream developments, where they can live independently, with the support of technology.

 These apartments are equipped with a variety of AT modifications, including automatic sliding doors which operate on sensors throughout the home.
-This can make a huge different to individuals who use a wheelchair or have limited mobility, making it easier for them to move around their home.
+This can make a huge difference to individuals who use a wheelchair or have limited mobility, making it easier for them to move around their home.

 Residents can also use a cloud-based voice service platform to power a range of different devices, via voice control.